In this Article

-Steam therapy is a good option, especially if your child has a blocked nose and breathing passage, accompanied by wet cough.
-The warmth of steam will help to loosen the mucus and enable it to flow out easily.
+Steam therapy is a good option, especially if your child has a blocked nose, accompanied by a wet cough.
+The warmth of steam will thin the mucus and make it flow out easily.
 You can administer steam in either of the following ways:

 - Boil water in a bowl or a tub and add a few drops of eucalyptus oil to it.
 Allow your child to inhale the steam.

-- Let hot water run in the shower with closed doors.
-This will fill the room with steam which can be inhaled by the child.
+- Run hot water in the restroom.
+This will fill the room with steam.

 9. Prepare Chicken Soup

-Chicken soup is said to have anti-inflammatory properties which help to soothe cold and provide relief from sore throat, cough and congestion.
+Chicken soup has anti-inflammatory properties that provide relief from sore throat, cough and congestion.